-Seasonal affective disorder, or SAD, is a type of depression that often coincides with the seasons of the year.
+Seasonal Depression and Addiction is something that can occur with Seasonal Affective Disorder, or SAD, which is a type of depression that often coincides with the seasons of the year.

 Individuals who experience seasonal affective disorder will typically have symptoms of depression during the winter months and undergo an alleviation of these symptoms during the spring and summer months.